UBC-CIC/knowledge-bridge/README.md

 ### API and Usage

 - **[API Documentation](Docs/API_DOCUMENTATION.md)**: Comprehensive API reference for all REST and WebSocket endpoints
-- **[User Guide](Docs/USER_GUIDE.md)**: Complete guide for end-users on how to interact with the CUCCIO Knowledge Base Assistant
+- **[User Guide](Docs/USER_GUIDE.md)**: Complete guide for end-users on how to interact with Knowledge Bridge

 ## Credits

-This application was architected and developed by the UBC Cloud Innovation Centre (CIC) team for CUCCIO (Canadian University Council of Chief Information Officers).
-Thanks to the UBC CIC Technical and Project Management teams, and to the CUCCIO sponsor team, for their guidance and support.
+This application was architected and developed by the UBC Cloud Innovation Centre (CIC) team.
+Thanks to the UBC CIC Technical and Project Management teams for their guidance and support.

 ## License